junwatu/speech-dubbing-griddb/blog/README.md

 To get the `OPENAI_API_KEY` please read this [section](#openai-api-key).

-#### 2. Run with Docker Compose
+### 2. Docker Compose Configuration

-To run the app create a `docker-compose.yml` file with this configuration settings:
+Before run the app create a `docker-compose.yml` file with this configuration settings:

 ```yaml
 networks: